lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 ## Cleaning the text and setting the theme

 Some minor data cleaning needed to be done first before starting with the actual analysis.
-Note that I didn't stem the words as it messed up some of the words' meanings so I cut this part out while revising the final code.
+Note that I didn't stem the words as stemming occasionally messed up the words' meanings so I cut this part out while revising the final code.

-Additionally, I set up a customized `ggplot2` theme and a color palette containing most colors from the *Vessels* album cover for the graphs.
+Additionally, I set up a customized `ggplot2` theme for the graphs and a color palette containing most colors from the *Vessels* album cover.

 ```r
 # Remove punctuation (except for apostrophes) and numbers